Arpita-deb/Bellabeat-fitness-app/README.md

 ## Statement of the Business task:
 Analyze smart device usage data from non-Bellabeat products to gain insights on how people are using these smart devices and then selecting a Bellabeat product to apply these insights to create high level recommendations for Bellabeat marketing strategy.

+## Deliverables:
+You will produce a report with the following deliverables:
+1. A clear summary of the business task
+2. A description of all data sources used
+3. Documentation of any cleaning or manipulation of data
+4. A summary of your analysis
+5. Supporting visualizations and key findings
+6. Your top high-level content recommendations based on your analysis

 For this project we'll focus on the Bellabeat app.
 Now we want to know how FitBit users use FitBit to keep a track of their health.
 The data provided here may help us find the answer to the following questions:
 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?